<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/63e4a4fadc8844198b6edb0e/6fd4089b-e6fa-40fb-a396-78dea71d281d/ShuntaKimura_The+chronicle+of+us+for+SWPA_03.jpg</image:loc>

-<image:caption>The boys play around a ramshackle house in Batasan Island, the Philippines.
-Batasan Island is among the areas most affected by rising sea levels.
-It is predicted to sink into the sea due to ground subsidence caused by the 2013 earthquake and storm surges caused by intensifying cyclones in the future.</image:caption>
+<image:caption>The boys play around a ramshackle house on Batasan Island in the Philippines.
+Batasan Island is one of the areas most affected by sea level rise and land subsidence, and it is projected to sink into the sea in the near future.
+The house was damaged by the 2013 earthquake and by Super Typhoon Rai (also referred to as Odette) in 2021.</image:caption>

 </image:image>